Cesarcasas0737/DownloaderForReddit/README.md

 #### Reddit Video Posts:

-Due to the way they are hosted by reddit, video's that are downloaded from v.redd.it will be saved as two files, one video file and one audio file.
+Due to the way they are hosted by reddit, videos that are downloaded from v.redd.it will be saved as two files, one video file and one audio file.
 In order for the application to merge the two files into one playable video after download, [FFmpeg](https://www.ffmpeg.org/) must be installed and on the system path.